 Public transport in Brussels

 The Brussels Metro is fairly simple, with only six overlapping lines.
-The metro service is reliable and journey times are fairly short, although some routes get crowded during rush hour.
+The service is reliable, and journey times are fairly short, although some routes can get crowded during rush hour.
 Most trains have a display and announcements in multiple languages, telling commuters the stop and giving a map of the line they are on.

-Trams are mostly above-ground, making them useful for seeing the city and gaining a sense of direction.
+Trams are mostly above ground, making them useful for seeing the city and gaining a sense of direction.
 Some trams also go to metro stations and run underground in places.
 As with the metro, most trams have a display to indicate their next stop and destination.

-Taxis and ride-sharing services in Brussels
+Taxis in Brussels

 Ride-sharing services and applications are also widely available in the city, although often made unnecessary by its excellent public transport network.

 - For traditional taxi services, you can visit the official website of Taxis Verts, the largest taxi company in Brussels.

 - For an alternative approach, the Uber and Bolt apps are widely used in Brussels, as is the local alternative, Heetch.

 - For eco-friendly rides, Djump offers rides in electric vehicles.